-There are a few things that couples are notorious for fighting over: whether someone forgot to take out the trash, whose turn it is to get up with the baby, which one of you needs to make dinner.
-Arguments over finances fall pretty high on that list, too.
+There are a few things that married couples are notorious for fighting over: whether someone forgot to take out the trash, whose turn it is to get up with the baby, which one of you needs to make dinner.
+Arguments over personal finances fall pretty high on that list, too.
 In fact, fights about money are a common thread in almost all marriages, regardless of age, location, or social status.

 Of course, a move like refinancing your auto loan won’t help solve those trash day marital disputes.
 However, it can work wonders for easing the financial strain in your home and, as a result, can seriously improve the quality of your marriage.

 Money Issues are THE Leading Cause of Marital Conflict